402 Search of Student Lockers, Desks, Personal Possessions and Student's Person

 VI.
 SEIZURE OF CONTRABAND

-A student found to have violated this policy and/or the directives and guidelines implementing it shall be subject to discipline in accordance with the school district’s Student Discipline Policy, which may include suspension, exclusion, or expulsion, and the student may, when appropriate, be referred to legal authorities.
+A student found to have violated this policy and/or the directives and guidelines implementing it shall be subject to discipline in accordance with the school district’s Student Discipline Policy, which may include suspension, exclusion, or expulsion, and the student may, when appropriate, be referred to legal officials.

 New Jersey v.
 T.L.O., 469 U.S. 325, 105 S.Ct.
 733, 83 L.Ed.2d 720 (1985)